-After taking myself out of the environment, reflecting on my life and reflecting on my relationship with myself, the next step to starting over was to start listing the changes I needed to make in my life.
+After taking myself out of the environment and reflecting on my life and my relationship with myself, the next step to starting over was to start listing the changes I needed to make.

-This came with time.
-It wasn’t something that I could’ve just figured out the moment I realized I wanted a fresh start in life.
+This came with time and wasn’t something I could’ve figured out when I realized I wanted a fresh start in life.

 For me, moving forward came in stages of greater self-awareness.
-When I looked at the relationship with myself and showed myself more respect, I was able to see, when a situation arises, how I was taking part in it, how I was allowing it and then how I could change it.
+When I looked at my relationship with myself and showed myself more respect, I could see, when a situation arises, how I was taking part in it, how I was allowing it and then how I could change it.

-When we have the intention to start a new life, one of the biggest things that either causes this change or is the first thing we change, are the relationships in our lives.
+When we have the intention to start a new life, one of the biggest things that either causes this change or is the first thing we change is the relationships in our lives.
 When I showed myself self-love, I realized how by not loving myself, I had allowed relationships in my life that were not for me.
-They didn’t serve me and I did not serve them.
+Tdidndidn’t serves me, and I did not help them.

-This was my first step of self-awareness.
-I realized that I was allowing myself to be treated the way I was so, I made the decision to step out of it.
+This was my first step toward self-awareness.
+I realized that I was allowing myself to be treated the way I was, so I decided to step out of it.
 This was my first move in starting over.
-Afterwards, once I’d had the courage to set boundaries on one relationship, my awareness increased and it helped me with other relationships.
+Afterwards, I’d had the courage to set boundaries in one relationship, my awareness increased, and it helped me with other relationships.

 Once we make the first decision that creates that self-awareness, it spills into other areas of my life.
 This is what happened here.
-I realized the reason I get contacted by these people is because I allowed it.
+I realized I got contacted by these people because I allowed it.
 I participated in it.
-I also realized I was always getting the same type of people in my life because I’d always accepted those type of people in my life.
+I also realized I was always getting the same type of people in my life because I’d always accepted those types of people in my life.

 Continuously reflecting and becoming more self-aware is key in starting over.
 When we reflect on what we are currently allowing and then think about what we don’t want to allow, we see the difference and notice it when it comes up.